bionicvisionlab/2024-ArgusPairs/README.md

 # 2023-ArgusPairs
-All Python scripts that produce the figures and tables in the paper [paper name placeholder].
+All Python scripts that produce the figures and tables in ArgusPairs paper.